-IFTA & Creative Industry Coalition Lauds Bill to Make Illegal Streaming of Movies & TV a Felony
+IFTA® & Creative Industry Coalition Lauds Bill to Make Illegal Streaming of Movies and Tv a Felony

 Jean Prewitt, IFTA President & CEO says, “The illegal streaming of copyrighted content is a scourge on the independent film and television community, particularly the small and medium-sized businesses without the resources to effectively enforce their intellectual property rights.
 We strongly believe government enforcement and consequences are the only effective remedies for these types of illegal activities.
 We highly commend Senators Klobuchar and Cornyn for this significant legislative proposal to ensure illegal streaming is treated as seriously under the law as is illegal downloading."